 |Connects to the Tableau background map.
 By default, all map views connect to this background map, unless you specify otherwise.

 To select a new background map:

-In Tableau Desktop, Tableau Server, or Tableau Online, select Map > Background Maps and then select the background map you want to use.
+In Tableau Desktop, Tableau Server, or Tableau Cloud, select Map > Background Maps and then select the background map you want to use.

 Set a default background map in Tableau Desktop

 By default, all map views connect to the Tableau background map.
 In Tableau Desktop, if you do not want maps views to automatically be created with the Tableau background map, you can specify a different background map as the default.

 In Tableau Desktop, select Map > Background Maps, and then select the background map that you want to make the default.